Andrea is a dating consultant who gives people advice on relationships and couple stuff. She's also a fan of traveling the world.

 INFJs fill a gap for INTJs in a polite way that's not too overwhelming.
 INTJs need help to expand their heart space and learn about emotions.
 The INFJ can use their secondary trait to speak to the INTJ's tertiary trait of introverted feeling.
 The same goes for the INTJ filling a void for the INFJ.

 Even though the INFJ is smart, they don't always have the most perfect fit when it comes to logic.
 They're great at the abstract, the imaginative, and with big, long-term vision ideas.
-They may do something odd like make substitutes for something rather than actually get the correct piece put into a puzzle—like instead of installing new doorknobs, they may stick an object in the door that's convenient.
+They may do something odd like make substitutes for something rather than actually get the correct piece put into a puzzle—like instead of installing new doorknobs, they may stick an object in the door that's convenient, like scissors.
 An INTJ comes along and lends some of their extroverted thinking expertise to the INFJ's introverted thinking.

 Two Personality Types Dominated by Intuition

-It's really good in Myers–Briggs for partners to share their experiences from the middle rather than jumping from people's most powerful gifting to their lesser gifting.
-For instance, someone who is dominated by feeling is going to have a hard time with someone who has feeling as their least developed quality.
+It's really good in Myers-Briggs for partners to share their experiences from the middle rather than jumping from people's most powerful gifting to their lesser gifting.
+For instance, someone who is dominated by feeling is going to have a hard time with someone who has feeling as their least developed trait.